AnindKiran/Blockchain-Enabled-Contact-Tracing/README.md

 * Installing Metamask prompts you to create a user account.
 Create a user account, and keep your password and user ID safe.

 ## Obtaining Test Ether
-* The blockchain smart contract is deployed on the Rinkeby Testnet.
+The blockchain smart contract is deployed on the Rinkeby Testnet.
 You will be interacting with the existing smart contract, and for that you need some test ether.
-The following steps will tell you how to do so:
+The following steps will tell you how to obtain test ether:
   * Click on the Metamask extension.
 Copy the 'address'(it's a reference to your Ethereum address)
   * Copy this address given there and make a post on either twitter or facebook.
   > **DISCLAIMER:** <br> The address is meant to identify you in a public way, so there is no security threat posed by making a post.
 However, it may allow people who know you to associate you with the address and remove the element of anonymity.

   * Copy the link of the post and paste it <a href = "https://faucet.rinkeby.io/" target = "_blank">here</a>.
   * Request for 3 ether in 8 hours (as it's the fastest, and sufficient).
   * In your Metamask wallet, you should be see 3 ether deposited in your account.
   > **NOTE:** <br> The ether you receive is test ether and has no monetary value.

 ## Running The App
 * Enter the directory where the repo exists.
 Open the terminal/command prompt in that folder.